Learn how to send local and production push notifications in your React Native Application

 })();

-Run the script with node your-script.js.
-For quick tests, use the Firebase Console’s Cloud Messaging section to send a notification without coding.
+Run with node your-script.js.
+The Firebase Console’s Cloud Messaging tab also lets you send a test notification without writing code.

 Local notifications